Materials Basics

 Material nodes

-The first and the most important thing to know about the materials editing is that they are made of nodes.
-Each node generates a snippet of HLSL code so in that way connected nodes networks outputs full materials source code.
-This means that user creates a material using visual scripting instead of writing code.
+The first and most important thing to know about material editing is that they are made of nodes.
+Each node generates a snippet of HLSL code.
+In that way, connected node networks produce the output of the full material's source code.
+This means that the user creates a material using visual scripting instead of writing code.

-The above picture shows a sample of mahogany floor surface properties.
+The above picture shows a sample of a mahogany floor's surface properties.
 However it's important to say that the material node's network does not need to be so simple.
 In many cases, artists create complex materials to achieve the desired look.

-To learn more about materials editor you can find documentation in the Material Editor section.
+To learn more about the materials editor you can find more documentation in the Material Editor section.

 Using textures